Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 • A hammock, desk, chair, wooden shelving

-• A sink and flushing toilet (connected to a bio-digester system)
+• A sink, a private en-suite shower, and a flushing toilet (connected to a bio-digester system)

 • No electricity: all lighting by candles and gas lamps

 Temple describes this as intentional: “natural, rustic, and simple.”
-Shared showers are available on the grounds.
 A chill-out room adjacent to the dining area provides a communal space.
 Meals are prepared by four on-site cooks following ayahuasca dietary guidelines, with ingredients sourced partly from the property’s own fish farms and food production sites.

 For guests who want total immersion in the jungle with minimal separation from the natural environment, Temple’s deliberate simplicity is part of the appeal.
 The absence of modern comforts is not a limitation; it’s a philosophy.